Mu Aquilae

-Mu Aquilae, Latinized from μ Aquilae, is the Bayer designation for a single star in the equatorial constellation of Aquila.
+Mu Aquilae is a single star in the equatorial constellation of Aquila.
+Its name is a Bayer designation that is Latinized from μ Aquilae, and abbreviated Mu Aql or μ Aql.
 With an apparent visual magnitude of 4.45, it is visible to the naked eye.
 The measured annual parallax shift of this star is 29.4 mas, which gives a distance estimate of 110.9 ly from Earth.
 It is drifting closer with a radial velocity of −25 km/s, and displays a relatively high proper motion, traversing the celestial sphere at the rate of 0.264 arcsecond per year.

 The stellar classification of Mu Aquilae is K3-IIIb Fe0.5, indicating that this is an evolved giant star with a mild overabundance of iron appearing in its spectrum.
 It belongs to a sub-category of giants called the red clump, which means it is generating energy through the fusion of helium at its core.
 Compared to the Sun, it has 116% of the mass and has expanded to 7.7 times the size.
 This inflated outer envelope has an effective temperature of 4,567 K and is radiating 24.5 times the Sun's luminosity.
 At this heat, Mu Aquilae glows with the orange hue of a K-type star.
 It is roughly seven billion years old.